coinevo/documents/docs/es/commands/README.md

 ```

 The transaction above has one ìvinî UTXO input which provides the previous transaction to be spent and two outputs ìvoutî.
-The first output ìvoutî sends 300.685401 to a receiving address, the second sends 11769.78668720 QTUM to a change address.
+The first output ìvoutî sends 300.685401 to a receiving address, the second sends 11769.78668720 EVO to a change address.
 The difference in value between the inputs and outputs is the transaction fee.

 ### getreceivedbyaccount "account" ( minconf )